 13. Avengers: Age of Ultron

-Oh Joss Whedon, what were you thinking?
+Oh, Joss Whedon, what were you thinking?
 This movie was full of controversial choices.
 Before we can even talk about these choices, we need to talk about the film itself.
 There are many storylines in this film, which made the film messy.
 It all felt really rushed and I found myself wanting more.
-Whedon’s decision to have the Black Widow and Hulk storyline was unnecessary.
+Whedon’s decision to have the Black Widow and Hulk storyline were unnecessary.
 I’m glad that they included the Maximoff siblings but I wanted them to be Magneto’s children.
 I also don’t understand why Pietro had to die.
 Just sayin’.

 12. Captain America: The First Avenger

 The movie that introduced Steve Rogers to the big screen.
 It sets up his origin story super well without all the propaganda that the character was based on.
 What I didn’t like was that the film made him the ultimate hero, or at least the embodiment of one.
 I couldn’t really feel that the character really struggled throughout the film.
 He did lose his friend Bucky but I just couldn’t really feel like he cared.
 Yes, this film was his introduction but it lacked in a few areas.
 But if you’re interested in learning more about the character, make sure you check out the episode that our hosts recently put out!

 “Does mother know you weareth her drapes?”
 That has to be one of my favorite lines from the film, or quite possibly from the entire MCU.
 This film was what many fans had wanted, Earth’s Mightiest Heroes coming together on a live-action film.
 All heroes in the film get their own time to shine on screen, which was a step in the right direction.
 Loki proved to be a great villain and it introduced Thanos as the main villain that they would all need to go against eventually.